Category: Leisure Education

 Sunday Stills: Is #Danger Closer Than You Think?

-Dogs appear to be guarding me on the water.
 What could be dangerous about a sublime day paddling on the river?
 Don’t get me started.
 As the former aquatics director for a public parks and recreation organization, it continues to be my duty to remind people to be safe in the water.
-This week’s Sunday … Continue reading Sunday Stills: Is #Danger Closer Than You Think?
+This week’s Sunday Stills theme is “danger.”
+In the photo above, our…

 My Place in the World as a (Leisure) Educator